borglab/gtsam/python/README.md

   ```bash
   cmake .. -DGTSAM_BUILD_PYTHON=1 -DGTSAM_PYTHON_VERSION=3.6.10
   ```
+  If you do not have TBB installed, you should also provide the argument `-DGTSAM_WITH_TBB=OFF`.
 - Build GTSAM and the wrapper with `make` (or `ninja` if you use `-GNinja`).

 - To install, simply run `make python-install` (`ninja python-install`).